 I always was very honored to design a postcard for DCAD's recurring show of faculty work.
 Never knew who came up with that title, it just existed from before my turn at designing.
 Reading the date on the design makes me realize how fast the academic years fly by.

-As the head of DCAD's Graphic Design program, it has been pretty darn amazing to see the work transforms students into budding designers.
+As the head of DCAD's Graphic Design program, it was pretty darn amazing to see the transformation of students into budding designers.
 Working with the Admissions team at the College, our in-house access allowed a nuanced feel for presenting the past and current work as a tool for recruitment.
-When students have expressed thanks, I usually sort of shrug and smile and say "you did all the work, I just helped you go a little tis way or that."
+When students expressed thanks, I would usually sort of shrug and smile and say "you did all the work, I just helped you go a little 'tis way or that."

 Another spread from the College view book.
 That's Indie Noel drawing outside in a photo from the versatile Francisco Madera.
 Catherine Drabkin was DCAD's head of Fine Art for some time, that's her in the studio, wearing red and offering likely a good thought about technique.